Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: RainDiff

 \subsection{Denoising Diffusion Probabilistic Models}

-Denoising diffusion probabilistic models (DDPM) slowly corrupt the training data with Gaussian noise and learn to reverse the corruption as a generative model \cite{sohl2015deep,ho2020denoising,song2019generative}.
-In the forward process, Gaussian noise is added sequentially onto an input image $x_{0} \sim q(x_{0})$ over $T$ time steps according to the following Markovian process:
+Denoising diffusion probabilistic models (DDPM) slowly corrupt the training data with Gaussian noise and learn to reverse this corruption as a generative model \cite{sohl2015deep,ho2020denoising,song2019generative}.
+In the forward process, Gaussian noise is added sequentially onto an input image $x_{0} \sim q(x_{0})$ over $T$ time steps according to the Markovian process: